SimonXie42/Fruit-Slash/README.md

-Just download as a zip, unzip and import into Unity.
+Just download as a zip, unzip and import it into Unity.